 Hail a Koh Samui Taxi

 The yellow top and maroon Koh Samui taxis are everywhere on the Samui island, and with any taxi services around the world, it’s the most efficient way to get from one location to another.
-While it isa comfortable and convenient way around the island, the taxis are not the cheapest mode of transportation in the area compared to a few other modes of transport further down the list.
+While it is a comfortable and convenient way around the island, taxis are not the cheapest transportation mode in the area compared to a few other modes of transport further down the list.
 It’s not that expensive if you compare it to those extreme prices in the Western world.

 Take a Ride on the back of the Ute